 This audit cannot be considered as a sufficient assessment regarding the utility and safety of the code, bug-free status or any other statements of the contract.
 While we have done our best in conducting the analysis and producing this report, it is important to note that you should not rely on this report only - we recommend proceeding with several independent audits and a public bug bounty program to ensure security of smart contracts.

 Our team performed a technique called “Filtered Audit”, where the contract was separately audited by two individuals.
-After their thorough and rigorous process of manual testing, an automated review was carried out using Slither, and Manticore.
+After their thorough and rigorous process of manual testing, an automated review was carried out using Mythril, MythX, and Slither.
 All the flags raised were manually reviewed and re-tested.